 My name is Ananya Mehra.

-To my husband Rohit, I was just a simple homemaker.
+I was just a simple homemaker.

 What he never knew was that long before we got married, I already owned The Grand Horizon Bay Resort in Alibaug.
 It was my grandmother’s legacy — a breathtaking seaside luxury retreat for Mumbai’s elite.